php/php-langspec/spec/09-lexical-structure.md

 Names beginning with two underscores (__) are reserved by the PHP language and should not be defined by the user code.

+With the exception of `class`, all [keywords](09-lexical-structures#keywords) can be used as the names of class, interface, and trait members.
+However, `class` can be used as the name of a property or method.

 Variable names and function names (when used in a function-call context) need not be defined as source tokens; they can also be created at runtime using the [variable name-creation operator](10-expressions.md#variable-name-creation-operator).
 (For